 All packages are submitted under one IRBNet # using the normal submission process.
 The UCD PI is responsible for all submissions.

-The IRB submission uses a specialized Multi-site feature requiring a CORE (study-wide documents) IRBNet # and linked, but separate IRB #s for each participating site, including UCD, for local context and localized documents.
+The IRB submission uses a specialized Multi-site feature requiring a study-wide IRBNet # and linked, but separate IRB #s for each participating site, including UCD, for local context and localized documents.

 This will require considerable coordination and internal IRB documentation in IRBNet #.
 The Reliance Team and/or the coordinating center will facilitate this process.

 IRBNet Access for the Relying Investigator/PI

 The Relying Investigator is not required to have full access to the study via IRBNet.
 However, the UC Davis PI is responsible for ensuring the relying site has the currently approved documents and approval letters, submitting reportable events from relying sites, and ensuring post-approval activities take place.

 Relying PI is required to have full access to the study via IRBNet.

 The Reliance Team will facilitate this process.

-The package to add the relying site must include a site submission form with applicable supporting documents completed by the relying investigator/PI.
+The package to add the relying site must include an Initial Review Application completed by the relying investigator/PI with applicable supporting documents.